KeianBarton/ReactReduxPluralsight/notes.md

 Avoid using Redux for all state.
 Use plain React state for data only a few components use (such as forms) - use Redux for more global values

-# Redirect
+## Redirect

 You can add Redirect using the React Router Redirect tag - when rendered, it causes a redirect on the page.
 You can also use history to cause a redirect.
 Any component loaded via a `<Route>` gets history passed in on props from React Router.

-# Populate form for existing entity
+## Populate form for existing entity

 mapStateToProps has an `ownProps` field that lets us access the component's props e.g. access URL parameters Recall that it runs every time the Redux store state changes

+# Async Status and Error Handling

+You can simulate a delay on all requests by modifying `apiServer.js`

+Remember that an action can be handled by multiple reducers.